anjalisarawgi/mlops_sign_mnist/README.md

 >
 > Answer:
 >
-> Yes, we managed to implement monitoring of our deployed model.
-We used Google Cloud Monitoring and Logging services to track the performance and health of our model.
-> Our monitoring setup included:
-> Logging: We integrated Google Cloud Logging to capture detailed logs from our Flask application.
-These logs include information on API requests, errors, and response times.
-> Metrics: We used Google Cloud Monitoring to track metrics such as request count, latency, error rates, and CPU/memory usage of our model's deployment.
-> Alerts: We set up alerts to notify us of any unusual behavior or performance degradation.
-For example, if the error rate exceeds a certain threshold, we receive an alert via email or SMS.

-># Answer 2: Did Not Manage to Implement Monitoring
-> We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could measure performance metrics and detect any anomalies in our model's behavior.
+> We did not implement monitoring.
+We would could implemented monitoring so that over time we could measure performance metrics and detect any anomalies in our model's behavior.
 > Monitoring would help us track the model's performance, such as response times, error rates, and resource usage.
 This information would inform us about the health and efficiency of our application.
 > Additionally, monitoring could provide insights into data drift, where the input data distribution changes over time, potentially affecting model accuracy.
 By implementing monitoring, we could proactively address performance issues and ensure the longevity and reliability of our deployed model.
 >